Italy Rolls Out Most Stringent Epidemic Measures Outside of China

 Italy’s outbreak has also sent ripples through other countries.

 As of Saturday night, Romania is requiring quarantine for those arriving in the country from Lombardy and Veneto.
-On Sunday, Austria temporarily suspended rail service from Italy in light of two suspected infections aboard one train, although both passengers later tested negative.
+On Sunday, Austria temporarily suspended rail service from Italy in light of two suspected infections aboard a train, although both passengers later tested negative.
 Neither Austria nor Romania has reported any Covid-19 infections.

 The U.S. Centers for Disease Control and Prevention (CDC) issued a “Level 1” travel advisory for Italy, the lowest of three degrees of caution.
 The CDC has issued “Level 2” warnings for South Korea and Japan, the only other countries with hundreds of cases.